Application for PhD

 the research group is somewhere between 3 and 5 publications as first author.

-All publications need to be either published or at least „in press“ before
+All publications need to be either published or at least „in press“ before the PhD thesis can be submitted with the support

-are also beneficial for the PhD students when applying for a position in
+of the mentor.
+Publications are also beneficial for the PhD students when

-industry.
-It proves that they did valuable research recognized by the
+applying for a position in industry.
+It proves that they did valuable

-reviewers of the journal and that they are able to summarize research data
+research recognized by the reviewers of the journal and that they are able to

-and put together proper scientific reports, essentials required for their
+summarize research data and put together proper scientific reports,

-work in industry.
+essentials required for their work in industry.

 It is also appreciated if the PhD student gives an oral presentation at a